Workflow Syntax and Execution Runtime¶

 one locally in the host and step

-two through slurm on 2 nodes.
+two through SLURM on any 2 compute nodes.

 Popper executes the workflows by default using the